 |10 year government bond yield||3.00%|

-Stocks are lower this morning after the Fed hiked interest rates.
-Bonds and MBS are down.
+Stocks are higher this morning as earnings continue to come in.
+Bonds and MBS are flat.

 Homebuilder sentiment collapsed in July according to the NAHB / Wells Fargo Housing Market Index.
 “Production bottlenecks, rising home building costs, and high inflation are causing many builders to halt construction because the cost of land, construction, and financing exceeds the market value of the home,” says NAHB chairman Jerry Konter.
 “In another sign of a softening market, 13% of builders in the HMI survey reported reducing home prices in the past month to bolster sales and/or limit cancellations.”

 The issues surrounding inflation and supply chain bottlenecks are well-known, however it looks like demand is softening, which is new.
 Fears of a recession, along with high prices and rates are causing potential buyers to put plans on hold for the moment.
 It will be interesting to see the cancellation rates when the builders start reporting.

 Housing starts disappointed again, falling 6.3% YOY to a seasonally adjusted annual rate of 1.55 million.
 Building Permits were flat at 1.66 million.
 It looks like activity is primarily slowing in the West, where prices have been soaring.
 Single family starts are still holding up.

 The stock market has noticed the issues surrounding homebuilding, with the S&P SPDR Homebuilder ETF (XHB) down 31% YTD.